Who doesn’t love a Zippered Box Pouch. They have so many practical uses, especially with back-to-school being right followed by Christmas sewing.

 It is very, very, very, very important that you follow these next steps in exact order.
 If you don’t you will not be able to turn your bag right side out.

 For this step you will only be working with the Outer fabric.
 On the side of the bag with the zipper stop, open up the end of the fabric.
-Insert one of the Zipper Pulls in between the right sides of the fabric matching it to the raw edges.
+Insert one of the tabs in between the right sides of the fabric matching it to the raw edges.
 Pin in place.

 With right sides together, pin the Outer fabric together.
 It is important to make sure the Lining Fabric does not interfere with this step.
 I like to pin mine back and out of the way so I don’t accidentally sew it into this seam.

 You may want to use a zipper foot for this seam.
 Stitch together using a 1/4″ seam allowance.
 Go slowly over the zipper teeth.
 For extra security you may want to back stitch over the zipper.

 OPEN THE ZIPPER at least 2/3’s of the way across.
 If you don’t open the zipper, you will not be able to turn your bag.
 Open the zipper.
 Open the zipper.
 Open the zipper.

 Repeat Step 11 on the opposite side.
 You will need to take a few additional precautions because your zipper is now open.
 I like to use a safety pin to hold my zipper together.
 I also use pins to make sure the zipper doesn’t move when I’m sewing it down.

 Insert the Zipper Pull in the same manner as Step 11.
 Pin in place.
 Be sure the now-open zipper is correctly lined up and then stitch down.
 It is a good idea to back stitch when you sew over the zipper, just like you did in Step 11.